bzw133/SHAARP.ml/README.md

 ## Referencing
 If you've used **♯SHAARP**._ml_ in any publication of you, please cite the references:
-1. R. Zu, B. Wang, J. He, J.-J. Wang, L. Weber, L.-Q. Chen, and V. Gopalan, SHAARP: An Open-Source Package for Analytical and Numerical Modeling of Optical Second Harmonic Generation in Anisotropic Crystals, (2023).
+1. **Zu, R., Wang, B., He, J. et al. Optical Second Harmonic Generation in Anisotropic Multilayers with Complete Multireflection Analysis** **of Linear and Nonlinear Waves using ♯SHAARP._ml_ Package, (2023), arxiv.**
-2. R. Zu, B. Wang, J. He, J.-J. Wang, L. Weber, L.-Q. Chen, and V. Gopalan, SHAARP: An Open-Source Package for Analytical and Numerical Modeling of Optical Second Harmonic Generation in Anisotropic Crystals, (2022).
+2. **Zu, R., Wang, B., He, J. et al. Analytical and numerical modeling of optical second harmonic generation in anisotropic crystals using ♯SHAARP package. npj Comput Mater 8, 246 (2022). [https://doi.org/10.1038/s41524-022-00930-4](https://doi.org/10.1038/s41524-022-00930-4)**

 ## Acknowledgement
 This development of the software was supported as part of the Computational Materials Sciences Program funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DE-SC0020145.